IdentityServer/Documentation/docsv2/overview/jsGettingStarted.md

 ## JS application - scopes

 Remember we configured our user with an `email` claim?
 It doesn't show up in the identity token because the scopes the client asked for - `openid` and `profile` - don't contain this claim.
-If you want to get the user's email, you'll have to ask for another scope which is called `email` by editing the `scopes` property of the `OidcTokenManager` settings.
+If you want to get the user's email, you'll have to ask for another scope which is called `email` by editing the `scopes` property of the `UserManager` settings.

 In our case, the only modification we need to make is to let IdentityServer know that this scope exists in the `Scopes` class: